karinaestaba/edie-homepage/README.md

-# Dev Challenges - Checkout page
+# Dev Challenges - Edie homepage

 This is a solution to the [Edie homepage challenge on Dev Challenges](https://devchallenges.io/challenges/xobQBuf8zWWmiYMIAZe0).
 Challenge: Create a static page with HTML and CSS following the designs.
 Don’t look at the existing solution.